 “How do they look, Marie?”
 Zach’s voice came through her headphones.

-Link starred at Marie, unmoving.
+Link stared at Marie, unmoving.
 And then, without warning, Link made a beeline for her.
 Fast.
 With no intention of stopping.

 For several minutes, they repeated this motion of underwater turbulence.

 Finally, Link swam next to Marie so her eye was parallel to Marie’s.
-She starred, as if pleading her to stop.
+She stared, as if pleading her to stop.
 Like she was trying to help.

 Because she knew something Marie didn’t.

 Marie stalled, and in these seconds, and without warning, Link scooped Marie with her fin and lifted her out of the water.

 Marie saw Zach and the crew on the boat.
 Still far away.
 They waved at her, but all Marie could hear was Link’s powerful body bursting through the waves.
 “Somebody help me!” she called out, unsure if Link was swimming closer to the boat or further away from it.